Lamitan: Cityhood

-In 2004, Roderick H. Furigay, a youthful visionary and dynamic entrepreneur, is the nephew of former mayor Wilfredo C. Furigay.
-Roderick H. Furigay was elected as the Local Chief Executive and served for two terms.
+In 2004, Roderick H. Furigay, the nephew of former mayor Wilfredo C. Furigay, was elected as the Local Chief Executive and served for two terms.
 He revived the Lamiteños' desire of converting the municipality into a component city.

-On June 18, 2007, electorates in Lamitan ratified Republic Act No. 9393 which seeks to convert the town into a component city.
-There were a total of 26,636 votes voted yes while only 177 voted against the move.
+On June 18, 2007, electorates in Lamitan ratified Republic Act No. 9393 which sought to convert the town into a component city.
+There were a total of 26,636 yes votes while only 177 voted against the move.

 The Supreme Court declared the cityhood law of Lamitan and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
-On December 22, 2009, the cityhood law of Lamitan and 15 other municipalities regain its status as cities again after the court reversed its ruling on November 18, 2008.
+On December 22, 2009, the cityhood law of Lamitan and 15 other municipalities regained their status as cities again after the court reversed its ruling on November 18, 2008.
 On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing Lamitan and 15 cities to become regular municipalities.
-Finally, on February 15, 2011, Lamitan becomes a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.
+On February 15, 2011, Lamitan became a city again along with the 15 municipalities, as it was declared that the conversion to cityhood met all legal requirements.

 After six years of legal battle, in its board resolution, the League of Cities of the Philippines acknowledged and recognized the cityhood of Lamitan and 15 other cities.

 Contemporary

 In July 2016, the Basilan provincial government broke ground for the construction of the new provincial capitol inside the defunct 4,000 ha University of the Philippines (UP) Land Grant in Barangay Santa Clara.

 In July 2022, Lamitan gained national attention when former mayor Rose Furigay, who had served as the city's mayor from 2013 to June 2022, was assassinated in a mass shooting at the Ateneo de Manila University where two others were killed.

-On June 18, 2024, during the celebration of the city's 17th anniversary, mayor Roderick Furigay highlighted and declared the city free from the dreaded Abu Sayyaf in his State of the City Report (SOCR).
+On June 18, 2024, during the celebration of the city's 17th anniversary, mayor Roderick Furigay highlighted and declared the city free from the militant group Abu Sayyaf in his State of the City Report (SOCR).
 However, several hours after the declaration, a bomb explosion occurred at a gas station located in Barangay Matibay.